ODUTOLA01/2ND-PROJECT-WORK/README.md

   |Lagos|2.79%|Research and Developmemt,Services,Sales,Product Management|
   |Abuja|1.64%|Human Resources,Accounting,Services|
   |Kaduna|0.91|Business Development,Marketing,Legal|
 - The analysis shows that Total Count of employee earning below minimum pay is 567,which gives 68.07% of people earning below $90,000.
-Thereforw,Palmora does not meet this requirement.
+Therefore,Palmora does not meet this requirement.
 - The SalaryBand by the Employee are as follow;
    |Salary Band|EmployeeCount|
    |-----------|-------------|